Testing Your Backups Is Critical

 The only true test of an image restore is to restore the image.
 Anything else — from extracting individual files to walking through the process stopping short of actually the actual restore — is an incomplete test.

-Those tests are critical because they test important components of the process and the components most likely to cause a problem.
+Those tests are critical because they test important components of the process — the components most likely to cause a problem.
 But they don’t test the entire process.
+Only a complete, actual restore will do that.

 Why not give that a whirl?

 Because the whole point here is we don’t know with 100% certainty it will work.
-We might be 98% certain, or even higher, but not absolutely, 100% positive.
+We might be 98% certain, or even higher, but not absolutely 100% positive.
+Our tests have significantly increased our confidence, but as absolute proof, they fall short.

-The problem is when that 2% chance of failure actually happens.
+The problem is when that 2% chance of failure happens.
 You’ll have proven the backup isn’t working, but there’s a good chance you’ve destroyed what’s on your hard disk in the process.

 When to test your backups

-I recommend testing your backup strategy right after you’ve set it up, and any time you make major changes.
+I recommend testing your backup strategy right after you’ve set it up and any time you make major changes.

 That means you’d test it after it makes its first backup.